abhinandan976/From-Devanagari-to-Detection/README.md

 ## 🚀 Project Overview

-Given the rising volume of online content, it is crucial to detect and analyze hate speech accurately.
+Given the rising volume of online content, it is crucial to detect and classify hate speech accurately.
 This project leverages a **multi-output neural network** using the **Universal Sentence Encoder (USE)** as an embedding layer, built with TensorFlow and trained on a labeled dataset

 ---